Tuition and Financial Aid

 Viewing Your Financial Aid Offer

-Eligible domestic students who submit their Free Application for Federal Student Aid (FAFSA) will receive their financial aid offers beginning in mid-February.
+Eligible domestic students who submit their Free Application for Federal Student Aid (FAFSA) will receive their financial aid offers beginning in mid-April.
 They will receive an email via their Hawk email account once their offer is available and can view it on the Finances tab in their myIIT Portal.
 View instructions on how to access your financial aid offer.

 When choosing a college, it is important to consider not just the cost of the education, but also its long-term value.
 The primary benefits of attending Illinois Tech are the knowledge and capabilities that will enrich your experience and create opportunities for your future, whether in graduate study, the workplace, or your everyday life.
 PayScale ranks Illinois Tech #1 in Illinois for mid-career earnings of our graduates (after aid).